 Board President Paul Erskine called the Budget Hearing to order at 2:00 pm, and all present recited the pledge of allegiance.
 President Erskine declared the Budget Hearing is now open and roll call was taken; four Board Members were present and accounted for establishing a quorum, Director McGraw was absent for the Budget Hearing.

 President Erskine asked on the matter of the Budget Hearing do we have any community input?
 Of which there was none.
 President Erskine then advised now we are open for Budget discussion.
-Secretary-Treasurer Gifford noted that she sent an email to accountant Kathie Gordon-Brooks asking her why on LB-30A and B that some of the numbers under the proposed by Budget Officer Tom Jackson compared to the approved by the Budget Committee column, are different in line 22 through 26 in those two columns “approved by Budget Officer,” and “approved by Budget Committee.”
+Secretary-Treasurer Gifford noted that she sent an email to accountant Kathie Gordon-Brooks asking her why on LB-30A and B that some of the numbers under the proposed by Budget Officer Tom Jackson compared to the approved by the Budget Committee column, are different in line 22 through 26.
 She continued, saying she questioned that because the Budget Committee approved the Budget as submitted so it is odd there would be a difference there, and the same for LB-30-B item 28, 29 and including the totals for the same two columns.
 Chief Jackson said he imagines that this will require a phone call to Kathie to explain why the numbers are different.
 He knows they had discussions about some of the appropriations that were incorrectly coded, he does not know if that has anything to do with it.
 Janel believes that Kathie may have had multiple versions of what we came up with.
-Chief Jackson said; today immediately after the meeting they will get a hold of her and get corrected forms.
+Chief Jackson said today immediately after the meeting they will get a hold of her and get corrected forms.
 Chief Jackson asked, are we stuck for the moment?
 Secretary-Treasurer Gifford replied there is not really any action taken it.
 Chief Jackson said after the meeting we will contact Kathie and distribute the corrected forms to everyone.

 There was no further discussion, it was noted that approval of the Budget would occur during the Regular Board Meeting and President Erskine adjourned the Budget Hearing at 2:14 pm.